apollographql/apollo-server/README.md

 };
 ```

-## Differences to express-graphql
+## Comparison with express-graphql

-Apollo Server and express-graphql are more or less the same thing (GraphQL middleware for Node.js), but there are a few key differences:
+Both Apollo Server and `express-graphql` are GraphQL servers for Node.js, built on top of the `graphql-js` reference implementation](https://github.com/graphql/graphql-js), but there are a few key differences:

 * express-graphql works with Express and Connect, Apollo Server supports Express, Connect, Hapi, Koa and Restify.
-* express-graphql's main goal is to be a minimal reference implementation, whereas Apollo Server's goal is to be a complete production-ready GraphQL server.
 * Compared to express-graphql, Apollo Server has a simpler interface and supports exactly one way of passing queries.
 * Apollo Server separates serving GraphiQL (GraphQL UI) from responding to GraphQL requests.
 * express-graphql contains code for parsing HTTP request bodies, Apollo Server leaves that to standard packages like body-parser.
-* Includes an `OperationStore` to easily manage whitelisting
+* Apollo Server includes an `OperationStore` to easily manage whitelisting.
-* Built with TypeScript
+* Apollo Server is built with TypeScript.

-Despite express-graphql being a reference implementation, Apollo Server is actually easier to understand and more modular than express-graphql.

-That said, Apollo Server is heavily inspired by express-graphql (it's the reference implementation after all).
-Rather than seeing the two as competing alternatives, we think that they both have separate roles in the GraphQL ecosystem: express-graphql is a reference implementation, and Apollo Server is a GraphQL server to be used in production and evolve quickly with the needs of the community.
-Over time, express-graphql can adopt those features of Apollo Server that have proven their worth and become established more widely.

 ### application/graphql requests